Hulk (film): Marketing

-Universal Pictures spent $2.1 million to market the film in a 30-second television spot during Super Bowl XXXVII on January 26, 2003.
-A 70-second teaser trailer debuted in theaters with the release of Spider-Man one year earlier on May 3, 2002.
-This trailer was also attached to the home video releases of The Scorpion King.
+A 70-second teaser trailer debuted in theaters with the release of Spider-Man on May 3, 2002.
+This trailer was later attached to the home video releases of The Scorpion King.
+Universal Pictures spent $2.1 million to market the film in a 30-second television spot during Super Bowl XXXVII on January 26, 2003, whch featured the song; "We Luv U".
+A new trailer would premiere on February 14, 2003, in front of Daredevil's screenings.
+Another trailer debuted on May 2, 2003 with the opening of X2.
 Just weeks before the film's release, several workprints leaked on the Internet.
-The public already criticized the visual and special effects, although it was not the film's final editing cut.
+Universal launched an investigation for who was responsible for the leak.
+The public already criticized the story, the visual and special effects, although it was not the film's final editing cut.
 The film received a novelization written by Hulk comic writer, Peter David.
-The tie-in Hulk video game was developed by Radical Entertainment and released by Vivendi Universal Games on May 28, 2003, and features a narrative that acts as a sequel to the film.
+A tie-in video game was developed by Radical Entertainment and released by Vivendi Universal Games on May 28, 2003, and features a narrative that acts as a sequel to the film.

-For the promotional campaign, Universal hired Nabisco, Post Consumer Brands, Pepsi, Hershey's, Kraft Foods Kraft Foods, Conagra Brands, Glad, and Snack Foods Limited.
+For the promotional campaign, Universal hired Nabisco, Post Consumer Brands, Pepsi, Hershey's, Kraft Foods, Conagra Brands, Glad, and Snack Foods Limited.